 - The High Arctic Zone is extremely cold, the average temperature in January and February is -34 degrees Celsius (-29 degrees Fahrenheit) and can fall well below that.
 This freezing cold climate supports very little animal or plant life.
 The Low Arctic Zone is slightly warmer than the High Arctic Zone and supports more life.

-Besides the extreme cold animals that live in the artic must cope with long periods of darkness in the winter months and long periods of light in the summer.
+- Besides the extreme cold animals that live in the arctic must cope with long periods of darkness in the winter months and long periods of light in the summer.

-Most artic soil is frozen all year round or for most of the year.
+- Most arctic soil is frozen all year round or for most of the year.